-In 1974, Jeff Koons had the pleasure of viewing one of Jim Nutt’s exhibition at the New York’s Whitney Museum of American Art.
-He was so taken by Jim Nutt’s work that he decided to transfer to the School of Art Institute in Chicago where the imagist taught.
+In 1974, Jeff Koons had the pleasure of viewing one of Jim Nutt’s2 exhibition at the New York’s Whitney Museum of American Art.
+He was so taken by Jim Nutt’s work that he decided to transfer to the School of Art Institute in Chicago, where the imagist taught.

-After a year in Chicago, Jeff Koon transferred back to Maryland Institute College of Art, where he finally graduated in 1976 with a BA in Fine Arts.
-Some three decades later, School of Art Institute in Chicago deservedly awarded him an honorary degree.
+After a year in Chicago, Jeff Koon transferred back to Maryland Institute College of Art, where he finally graduated in 1976 with a B.A. in Fine Arts.
+Some three decades later, the School of Art Institute in Chicago deservedly awarded him an honorary degree.

 Moving to New York

-It was while at Museum of Modern Art that his career as an artist took off.
-He dyed his hair red, in fashion with his role model Salvador Dali, and started creating his signature inflatable sculptures.
-While exploring the New York music scene, he met Julian Schnabel and David Salle, two legendary artists who played a key role in his formative years as a surreal artist.
+It was while at the Museum of Modern Art that his career as an artist took off.
+In fashion with his role model Salvador Dali, he dyed his hair red and started creating his signature inflatable sculptures.
+While exploring the New York music scene, he met Julian Schnabel and David Salle, two legendary artists who played a crucial role in his formative years as a surreal artist.

 From stockbroker to artist

 In 1980, he left the Museum of Modern Art and became a licensed mutual funds broker.
 He was brought in by First Investors Corporation as a stocks and mutual funds broker, an experience that helped him build robust marketing skills.
-Moreover, the money he earned as a stockbroker went to financing his first body of work: “The New” series.
+Moreover, the money he earned as a stockbroker went to financing his first body of work: The New series.

-At this juncture, there was nothing standing in the way of Jeff Koons from budding as an artist.
-He made a foray into the world of art with a bang by debuting The New series.
+At this juncture, nothing was standing in Jeff Koons’ way from budding as an artist.
+He made a foray into the art world with a bang by debuting The New series.
 This rather outlandish artwork at the time comprised three vacuum cleaners contained in plexiglass vitrines.
 It was featured in the storefront window of the New Museum on 14th Street.